BrokenHead/BrokenHead/README.md

 ## Fullstack Developer
 ### About Me
-I'm Fullstack Developer, based in Pathum thani, Thailand.
-With background in Computer and Robotics Engineering, I’m an active person who seek to learn more on how to work effectively and how learn to handle a problem in an urgent situations more professionally.
+I'm Fullstack Developer, based in Pathum Thani, Thailand.
+With background in Computer and Robotics Engineering, I’m an active person who seek to learn more on how to work effectively and learn how to handle a problem in an urgent situations more professionally.

 ### ✨ check my github page https://brokenhead.github.io
 📫 You can contact me at varist.siri@gmail.com